Chuckleberry-Finn/pz-translator/README.md

 ```

 - The script will parse through every subdirectory to find any `\Translate` directories.
 - Note: Depending on the position relative to a \mods\ folder, the script will utilize  encodings for either B41 or B42.
+- Note: If you install PyQt you can also run the `TranslateGUI.py` directly as is.
 <br/>

 ### IntelliJ